-- Preheat oven to 350°F. Grease a 9 ½ inch deep dish pie plate or 9x9 square baking dish.
+- Preheat oven to 350°F. Grease a 9-inch deep dish pie plate or 9×9 square baking dish.
 Set aside.

-For the topping: combine flour, oats, brown sugar, salt, and cinnamon.
+- Topping: combine flour, oats, brown sugar, salt, and cinnamon.
 Add melted butter and stir until combined.
 Place in the refrigerator while you proceed with the filling.

-In a large bowl combine apples, juice, granulated sugar, flour, cinnamon, and vanilla.
+- Filling: In a large bowl combine apples, juice, granulated sugar, flour, cinnamon, and vanilla.
 Stir gently until completely combined.
-Dump the mixture (and any accumulated juices) into the prepared baking dish.
-Using your fingers, crumble the mixture over the fruit, occasionally pressing some of it together to form clumps.
+Dump the mixture (and any accumulated juices) into the prepared baking dish and spread into an even layer.
+Crumble the topping over the fruit, occasionally pressing some of it together to form clumps.

 - Spray a piece of foil with nonstick spray and loosely cover the baking dish.
 Bake 20 minutes.
 Remove the foil and bake for an additional 25-30 minutes, until the topping is golden brown, the apples are tender, and the juices are bubbling around the edges.
+Allow to cool slightly.
 Serve warm with vanilla ice cream.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.